Skip to main content

 Using the principle of Least Restrictive Access

-It is based on Least Restrictive Access, an approach that aims for the highest standards possible for a particular piece of work.
+By All Reasonable Means is based on Least Restrictive Access, an approach that aims for the highest standards possible for a particular piece of work.
 In the absence of statutory standards for outdoor access improvements, the guide shows how owners and managers can identify standards and techniques appropriate to their site.

 It also incorporates the Access Chain, a tool developed by the Sensory Trust to outline the different parts of the visitor experience, from decision to visit to the experience on site and the journey home, and the connections between them.